IRTF-HRPC/drafts/draft-association.md

 --- abstract

-This document establishes the causal relation between the Internet architecture and the the ability of people to excercise their right to freedom of assembly and association.
-Increasingly, the Internet mediates our lives, our relationships and our ability to exercise our human rights.
-As a forum, the Internet provides a global public space even though it is built predominantly on private infrastructure.
+This document establishes the causal link between the Internet architecture and the ability of people to excercise their right to freedom of assembly and association.
+The Internet increasingly mediates our lives, our relationships and our ability to exercise our human rights.
+As a forum, the Internet provides a global public space even though it is built on predominantly private infrastructure.
 Since Internet protocols play a central role in the management, development and use of the Internet, the relation between protocols and the aforementioned rights should be documented and any adverse impacts of this relation should be mitigated.

 --- middle